 In 1968 Buck Owens signed on as a co-host of an amiable, corn-ball summer replacement for the popular Smothers Brothers Comedy Hour.
 Don Rich was made musical director of the show Hee Haw, and although the show was only planned for the summer it became such a hit that the show was continued on CBS for two more seasons and afterward went into first run syndication for another 20 years.
 During it’s run Don Rich appeared as a member of The Buckaroos as well as a lead performer with The Buckaroos backing him.
 This gave viewers a front-row seat in watching and listening to Don’s guitar picking.
 The Buckaroos, featuring Don’s outstanding playing continued to be a top crowd draw as well as the reigning stars of country music.

 In 1969 The Buckaroos released “Who’s Gonna Mow Your Grass.”
 Don had complimented his usual picking style with a more dense fuzz-tone.
-Traditional country music fans were shocked, and even became angr at Buck for defacing country music with such a blatant rock and roll sound.
+Traditional country music fans were shocked, and some even became angry at Buck for “defacing country music” with such a blatant rock and roll techniques.
 Don, Buck and the band didn’t pay much attention..they didn’t have to because “Who’s Gonna Mow Your Grass?” became another big hit.
 It reached number one on the country charts for two weeks.

 The early 1970s would continue to see hits for The Buckaroos even though eventually the only original members remaining were Buck and Don.
 As the power of the Bakersfield Sound was popularized and then diluted Don and Buck had their last number one hit in 1972 with the song “Made In Japan”.
-The two continued their personal and professional relationship continued.
-They wrote and recorded music just as they had in the early days, and in their salad years.
+The two continued their personal and professional relationship.
+They wrote and recorded music just as they had in the early days, and in their salad days.

 On July 17, 1974 Don Rich finished a few recording chores at he and Buck’s Bakersfield studio.
 He then set off, by motorcycle to meet his family up the coast in Morro Bay where they had been vacationing.
-Somewhere between his night ride from Bakersfield Don’s motorcycle crashed into a lane divider and he was thrown from his bike.
+Somewhere between his night ride from Bakersfield to Morro Bay Don’s motorcycle crashed into a lane divider and he was thrown from his bike.
 Don Rich suffered extensive damage and was transported to a local hospital where he was pronounced Dead On Arrival.
 He was only 32 years old.
-The cause of his accident is still a bit of a mystery, but police at the time noted there were no skid marks before the crash, so it was likely Don accidently drove directly into the divider at a high rate of speed.
+The cause of his accident is still a bit of a mystery, since there were no witnesses, but police at the time noted there were no skid marks before the crash, so it was likely Don accidently drove directly into the divider at a high rate of speed.